polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 performance!
 A good inner loop here is expected to only have one load of the LHS and RHS every N_R and M_R FMA ops, roughly speaking, because that's the amount of reuse we should be getting.
 In addition, there should be no loads or stores for output matrix in the innermost loop, which happens to be the case here.
+And finally, it all should have been %ymm.

 It is also important to note that vectorization is often nearly useless unless the code has been optimized for locality, (i.e., we should be getting data from